Credit: Boundary Ranch

 7. Dress Up for Calaway Park Halloweekends

-From September 5th to October 12th, on Saturdays and Sundays, you can head out of Calgary to the number one fun destination near the city – Calaway Park!
-The creative Halloweekends that are offered here allow kids and adults of all ages to don their costumes and enjoy the special adventures that have been created for the fall season.
-Take a stroll through Hallotown and discover spooky scenes, spot the details of each Hallotown scene by participating in the Hallotown Scavenger Haunt, and enjoy the physically distanced, non-touch photo opportunities.
-Reservations required, book online.
+Head out of Calgary to the number one fun destination near the city – Calaway Park!
+The creative Halloween weekends allow kids and adults of all ages to don their costumes and enjoy the special adventures that have been created for the fall season.
+Take a stroll through Hallotown and discover spooky scenes, spot the details of each Hallotown scene by participating in the Hallotown Scavenger Haunt.

 Address: Calaway Park, 245033 Range Rd.
 33, Calgary